 For its time, it had remarkably detailed animation.
 The sprites themselves were intricate for their era, and the background had plenty of character, with different bars and shops being shown as you moved through the city.
 This was complete with the soundtrack composed by Yuzo Koshiro, known for being one of the greatest game music composers of the 16-bit age.
 The music had an atmosphere of confidence punching through it, delivering a swagger not seen since Yuria tore up the Death Adder.
 Koshiro came to define much of the Mega Drive era.
 Much of the iconic soundtracks from Sega of that time were composed by Koshiro and it becomes more apparent with each game you play.
 Streets of Rage remain some of his best work, however, with a sound that defined the game just as much as the gameplay.

-Streets of Rage was soon followed by two further sequels and inspired countless games after.
+Streets of Rage was soon followed by three further sequels and inspired countless games after.
 Most importantly though, it was one of the first games I ever played and brought me to a world that has since become a major part of my life.
 The Sega Megadrive doesn’t always get the credit it deserves, and even though I’ve since shifted to Nintendo, Sega is where my love for gaming began.
 Streets of Rage was ultimately the most memorable game of that era, even if it hasn’t aged quite so well as Sonic the Hedgehog or Street Fighter.
 If this bears any life lesson, it is to not forget your roots.
 You’ll play countless different games and consoles throughout your life, but there will only be one console, and one game, that brought you there.

 Editor’s Note: This article was originally published on May 26, 2017.